-- SIR TOBY He's as tall a man as any's in Illyria. - MARIA What's that to th' purpose? - SIR TOBY Why, he has three thousand ducats a year. - MARIA Ay, but he'll have but a year in all these ducats.
-He's a very fool, and a prodigal. - SIR TOBY Fie that you'll say so!
-He plays o' th' viol-de- gamboys, and speaks three or languages word for word without book, and hath all the good gifts of nature.
+SIR TOBY He's as tall a man as any's in Illyria.

+MARIA What's that to th' purpose?

+SIR TOBY Why, he has three thousand ducats a year.

+MARIA Ay, but he'll have but a year in all these ducats.
+He's a very fool, and a prodigal.

+SIR TOBY Fie that you'll say so!
+He plays o' th' viol-degamboys, and speaks three or four languages word for word without book, and hath all the good gifts of nature.

-MARIA He hath indeed, almost natural, for besides that he's a fool, he's a great quarreller, and but that he hath the gift of a coward to allay the gust he hath in quarrelling, 'tis thought among the prudent he would quickly have the gift of a grave.
+MARIA He hath indeed, almost natural, for besides that he's a fool, he's a great quarreller, and but that he hath the gift of a coward to allay the gust he hath in quarrelling, they?

+'tis thought among the prudent he would quickly have the gift of a grave.

 SIR TOBY By this hand, they are scoundrels and substractors that say so of him.
-Who are they?
+Who are my throat and drink in Illyria.

-- MARIA They that add, moreover, he's drunk nightly in your company. - SIR TOBY With drinking healths to my niece.
-I'll drink to her as long as there is a passage in my throat and drink in Illyria.
 He's a coward and a coistrel that will not drink to my niece till his brains turn o' th' toe, like a parish top.
 What wench, Castiliano, vulgo, for here comes Sir Andrew Agueface.
-(Enter Sir Andrew Aguecheek)